adamlink-nl/dataconverters/oba/readme.md

 - it writes some OBA-local data we obtained from the API
 - creates a link to an images of the cover of the book

-The search-response from the API is paged in sets of 100 results.
-The results are written in the same directory as these scripts in a (large) series of separated Turtle-files per search-result-page.
+The search-response from the API is paged in sets of 20 results.
+The results are written in the directory org/ in separate a Turtle-file per search-result-page.
+NB sometimes there are less than 20 publications in a file, if they are skipped because the script did not resolve a URI on data.bibliotheken.nl.

 ## make_adamlinks_schema.py
 This script maps the datamodel of data.bibliotheken.nl to our datamodel (mainly from schema.org to Dublin Core).
+Files are read from directory org and written to org_converted.

-## see /make_adamlink_uris/ for the final step!
+## see [make_adamlink_uris](https://github.com/adamlink-nl/dataconverters/tree/master/make_adamlink_uris) for the final step!
-To combine the data into one aggregated dataset we need to replace URIs with our own with owl:sameAs relations.
+To combine the data into one aggregated dataset we need to replace locally used URIs with our own AdamLink URIs.